Skip to main content

 Object number2005.077.001B

-This example is beautifully carved of cedar imported from Lebanon.
-The features of the face of the coffin evoke the images of the Thutmoside pharaohs, Hatshepsut, Thutmose III, and Amenhotep II, as the royal visage was traditionally used as a standard of beauty.
+Label TextBy the beginning of the New Kingdon, the mummiform coffin had become the standard and had evolved from the use of the mummy masks in earlier dynasties.
+The features of the face of the coffin evoke the images of the Thutmoside pharaohs, Hatshepsut, Thutmose III, and Amenhotep II, as the royal visage was traditionally used as the artistic standard.
 A long striped wig, shown around the face, represents an ancient hairstyle associated with divinities.
 On top of the head and at the foot of the coffins are images of the mourning goddesses Nephthys and Isis, who traditionally weep for the departed.

 At the breast of the coffin is a broad collar with falcon-headed terminals and, below that, a protective winged deity.
 Near the foot of the coffin are images of the jackal god of embalming, Anubis, lying atop a shrine.
 At the foot of the coffin are stripes of black and white paint that represent anklets.
 Underneath the lid on the interior of the coffin and along the inside bottom of the coffin are figures of a woman with outstretched arms, perhaps the Goddess of the West, ready to embrace the mummy during its journey to the land of the dead.